athenaie/Nessie-s-Revenge/README.md

 Nessie's Revenge is a CLI implementation of battle ship.
 The name is based on the name of the Loch Ness Monster, Nessie.
-Instead of leading a fleet of ships, each player has a collection of lake monsters from around the world.
+Instead of leading a fleet of ships, each player has an army of lake monsters from around the world.

 ## Dependencies